16 best sustainable fashion brands

 The brand's mission is to create a credible alternative to high-street fashion whilst using sustainable and ethical practices.
 Their gender-neutral basics are designed to last, using trends that last up to 10 years.

-They use a mixture of sustainable materials, all their packaging is made from biodegradable, recycled and recyclable material, and for every order you make, one tree is planted.
-Just check out the KOHR website to see all the measures they're taking to be climate positive.
+They use a mixture of sustainable materials, all their packaging is made from biodegradable and recyclable material, and for every order you make, one tree is planted.
+Just check out the KOHR website to see all the measures they're taking to be climate-positive.

 KOHR's collection prices are still considerably higher than your average high street store, but check out the sale section of the site.
-We've found gender-neutral linen shorts reduced from £85 to £35, and organic cotton tops down from £50 to £20.
+We've found gender-neutral linen blazers reduced from £185 to £75.

 If you're worried about buying a new outfit that you'll rarely wear, you could try rental clothes. -